Shoutcheap

 • Mobile Player

-How to Start an Online Radio Station, 2025 Edition
+How to Start an Online Radio Station, 2026 Edition

 Dec 1, 2025ShoutCheapblog, Internet Radio

-Starting an online radio station in 2025 is easier than ever.
+Starting an online radio station in 2026 is easier than ever.
 With a computer, simple broadcasting software, basic audio equipment, and a clear plan for your content, you can launch your station and share your voice with listeners around the world.

 Key Takeaways

-• Starting an online radio station in 2025 is accessible with basic equipment and software.
+• Starting an online radio station in 2026 is accessible with basic equipment and software.

 • Define your station’s purpose and format to guide your content and identity.

-• Prepare simple audio equipment like a USB microphone and install broadcasting software such as Mixxx or BUTT.
+• Prepare simple audio equipment, like a USB microphone, and install broadcasting software such as Mixxx or BUTT.

 • Create a broadcasting schedule for consistency and organize your audio content to run smoothly.